 Call 911 immediately if a person exhibits the following symptoms of an overdose:

-• Unresponsive to outside stimulus (shouting the person’s name, for example)
+- Unresponsive to an outside stimulus (shouting the person’s name, for example)

 Finding Help for a Loved One

 One of the most important decisions you can make is to support your loved one in seeking treatment for opioid addiction.
-At Red Oak Recovery®, we believe the engagement of the entire family is crucial in supporting your loved one in recovery.
-To learn more, call 866.457.7590 today.
+At Red Oak Recovery, we believe the engagement of the entire family is crucial in supporting your loved one in recovery.
+To learn more about the signs of opioid overdose, call 866.457.7426 today.